oopsmonk/documentation/node-software/0.1/iri/references/best-practice.md

-# Best practices for running a node
+# Best practices for running an IOTA node

-**When you run a node, you have lots of different options for setting up a reliable architecture.
+**When you run an IOTA node, you have lots of different options for setting up a reliable architecture.
 This article gives you some advice that we often give to our partners.**

 Often, our partners leverage the Tangle to store and distribute a hash of their data for verification purposes.